Axion Clouds around Neutron Stars: Radio Emission

 The transient duration, defined here to be the time over which $90\%$ of the energy is dissipated, is shown for each of our neutron stars in Fig.~\ref{fig:TransTime} as a function of axion-photon coupling.
 Notice first of all that at $m_a = 10^{-5} \eV$ most neutron stars do not experience the transient event -- this is because the characteristic plasma density at death is well below the axion mass.
-Fig.~\ref{fig:TransTime} also shows the presence of multiple spectral breaks, causing the curves to deviate from a simple power-law scaling -- at large masses this occurs when the conversion becomes adiabatic (\ie $P_{a \rightarrow \gamma}$ approaches order one values), while at small masses the double-break feature arises because there exist two sub-populations within the axion cloud (differentiated by the sharp dip in the density profile, see Fig.~\ref{fig:Edensity}) which dissipate their energy on different timescales.
+Fig.~\ref{fig:TransTime} also shows the presence of multiple spectral breaks, causing the curves to deviate from a simple power-law scaling.
+At large masses this occurs when the conversion becomes adiabatic (\ie $P_{a \rightarrow \gamma}$ approaches order one values), while at small masses a dip feature appears due to the interplay between the two axion subpopulations.
+Here, the transient flux density generated by both populations is relatively comparable, and as a result the transient duration, which is set by the relative dissipation timescales of the two populations, can scale in a slightly non-linear way with the coupling.
+This materializes as a dip in Fig.~\ref{fig:TransTime}, which clearly manifests in a subset of the neutron stars in the population.
+The other stars show a drop in transient duration only when reaching lower couplings, with the subsequent rise expected to occur outside of the plotting region.

 Having described the general spectral features in the radio band that are expected to arise from the evolution of axion clouds, we now turn our attention to the extent to which these features are observable.
 We caution the reader that these projections should be interpreted with care; despite the fact that we expect the qualitative evolution of these systems to be relatively robust, the choices made to describe the pulsar population and the evolution of the charge distribution can alter the quantitative estimates performed here.
 We reserve a more thorough investigation into the impact of these systematics on the projected sensitivity for future work.